 Note: I liked what I wrote about this day last year so I just copied it and reposted.
 It’s hard to write this story without repeating myself so, why fight it?
 I want to bring attention to the fact that I’m still here to annoy you, Dear Reader.
 I am happy to be able to say that (that I’m still here).

-five six years ago today that I received my “zipper.”
+six seven years ago today that I received my “zipper.”
 Being at the hospital before the sun came up, getting shaved from neck to (literally) toe, seeing my family, having my (then) fiance – The BCPF – standing holding my hand and trying to keep a happy face, having my parents pray over me as I get wheeled through some ominous doors, being moved onto a mostly comfortable operating table and telling stupid jokes to the operating staff before I just blacked out counting back from 100.
 That’s how I remember it.

 I groggily stirred with a breathing tube snaked through my gullet whilst hearing a nurse, whose name I believe was Sandy, talk to me and me nodding that I understood whatever it was she was saying to me.
 The BCPF came in to see me, touching me, stroking my hair (I still had a little bit).
 I’m not sure of the timeline, I was still very doped up on morphine at the time.
 Maybe some time passed, maybe it didn’t, but Ma Mère came into the recovery room and in a moment we will all talk about until we’re no longer here, she patted me on the left shoulder and said, “see, you really do have a heart.”
-At this point I pointed to “Sandy” and made a motion to bring me a writing utensil and something to write upon.
+At this point, I pointed to “Sandy” and made a motion to bring me a writing utensil and something to write upon.
 In my continued, and glorious haze, I scribbled to my mother the following:

 Leave the comedy to me!

 I remember everyone laughing.
 My job was done, I went through another phase of “blacked out.”
-They had collapsed my lungs in order to get to my arteries and heart and whatever else they were doing with me and, as a lifelong asthmatic, my lungs and me have a long history of arguing.
+They had collapsed my lungs in order to get to my arteries and heart and whatever else they were doing with me and, as a lifelong asthmatic, my lungs and I have a long history of arguing.
 They weren’t wanting to cooperate and inflate so I could breathe on my own.
 So, recovery took a little longer than it should have.
 Then they wheeled me up to my own private room.
 I had to get up and sit in a chair.
 I asked for my phone and that’s when this selfie was taken:

 My son came in to see me, as did my family.
 I had put them all through a lot.
 They were tired, nervous, but happy that I was sitting there making stupid faces at them, I was alive.
 I had survived.
 Hand me my heart-shaped pillow and let me cough.
 There was no laying down for a while, that’s for sure.
 When I sat back, I could feel my chest shifting.
 After all, they did saw me in half.
 I didn’t lay down for about four weeks, actually.
 But, over time my strength came back and I was able to maneuver around like a real person.